a-dimitri/speech-representation-curvature/README.md

 # On the curvature of self-supervised speech representations

-This repository contains code and supplementary materials for our paper titled as above.
+This repository contains code and supplementary materials for our paper titled as above. (code will be added subject to publication)